 Wide gamut displays can be a challenge for developers of games, mobile apps, web sites, and other content targeted for average consumer displays, because of the oversaturation of untagged content that I just described.
 Colors can appear unnaturally intense if they’re not mapped properly to a wide gamut display.

 Professional wide gamut monitors work around the oversaturation problem by providing an option that restricts their gamut to sRGB.
-Some let you switch to an SRGB emulation mode through a control on the front panel of the display; with others you switch modes using utility software.
+Some let you switch to an sRGB emulation mode through a control on the front panel of the display; with others you switch modes using utility software.
 The Retina iMac doesn’t do it either way, or at least not in any way that I was able to find.
-When I searched the OS X help files of the iMac for “P3” or “sRGB” nothing came up.
-In general, the help files for color management in OS X are pretty thin.
+When I searched the system help files of the iMac for “P3” or “sRGB” nothing came up.
+In general, the Mac help files for color management are pretty thin.

-If the iMac P3 display doesn’t have a way to emulate an sRGB display, buyers of the Retina iMac should be aware that colors might not display as expected in untagged objects or in applications and parts of OS X that are not color managed.
+If the iMac P3 display doesn’t have a way to emulate an sRGB display, buyers of the Retina iMac should be aware that colors might not display as expected in untagged objects or in applications that are not color managed.
 I’m not 100% sure that there is no sRGB emulation mode on this display, but that’s how it’s looking.
 If you have more information on this, please post in the comments.

 You may sometimes see a suggestion to open the Displays system preference and select the sRGB profile.
 That is not going to help, because that’s not how display profiles work.
 A display profile describes the color behavior of the display, but it can’t change that behavior.
 So choosing the sRGB profile can’t and won’t make the monitor display the sRGB gamut.
 What choosing an sRGB profile will do is lie to the OS about the color gamut of the monitor, saying that the display is sRGB when it isn’t.
 That lie will cause colors to display incorrectly.